ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - see your 12 volt battery percentage fluctuation

 Idea is that you can analyze the information over time with other scripts or e.g. with Excel:
-- daily summary (I am thinking about adding a daily_summary.py script)
-- weekly/monthly summary
+- summaries (see summary.py script)
 - odometer trend over the lifetime
 - SOC trend and charging trend
 - 12V battery fluctuations